-Jim Jones begins his 15th year as Salisbury's head coach for men's and women's cross country and track & field in 2012.
-Jones, who joined the staff in July 1999, led the Sea Gulls through another successful cross country campaign in 2011.
+Jim Jones begins his 18th year as Salisbury's head coach for men's and women's cross country and track & field in 2016-17.
+Jones, who joined the staff in July 1999, has led the Sea Gulls to successful cross country campaigns over his tenure.

 "Salisbury has an outstanding academic reputation and has a lot to offer students, both academically and athletically," said Jones.
 "Our goal will be to continue to do well on the conference level while also moving to the next level nationally."

 Jones came to Salisbury after serving for five years as the head coach for both cross country and track & field at NCAA Division III Muskingum College in New Concord, Ohio.
-Prior to that, Jones spent four years as an assistant cross country and track coach, with two year stints at Otterbein College in Westerville, Ohio, as well as his alma mater, Mount Union College in Alliance Ohio.
+Prior to that, Jones spent four years as an assistant cross country and track coach, with two year stints at Otterbein College in Westerville, Ohio, as well as his alma mater, the University of Mount Union, in Alliance, Ohio.
 Jones served on the NCAA Track & Field Committee from 2001-05 and as the committees chair from 2004-05.

 NCAA National Cross Country Qualifiers: Five, 1999 (1), 2006 (2), 2007 (1), 2010 (1)

 NCAA All-Mideast Region: 16, 1999 (1), 2000 (2), 2004 (1), 2005 (3), 2006 (4), 2007 (2), 2010 (1), 2012 (1), 2014 (1)

 CAC Individual Champion: (Men): Five, 2003, 2005, 2007, 2010, 2014